The University of Texas at Dallas

 Consulting and Training

-The Video Services Department is also available to any university entity for consulting needs.
+Video Services is also available to any university entity for consulting needs.
 Questions regarding the use of video cameras, editing, streaming, or encoding are always welcome.
 Video Services will also work with university entities to help them use department equipment more effectively.
-This service is free of charge as availability allows.
+This service is free of charge, and as availability allows.

 Technical Descriptions

 Single Camera Production: One camera used to cover speakers and events.
 These productions may or may not be edited into a completed program.
 Scripted productions may also utilize a single camera to produce promotional or support videos that serve university or department needs.
 Scripted productions should be as complete as possible before production begins.
 One-week notice for requested shoots is optimal.
-All requests are handled on a first come, first serve basis.
+All requests are handled on a first-come, first-served basis.

 Multiple Camera Production: Two or more cameras used to cover events or studio productions.
 These productions are usually edited into a completed program.
 Events like commencement ceremonies are shot with multiple cameras.
 Multiple camera productions are typically larger scale productions with many crew members and a pre-planned format.
 At least two weeks notice is required for these requests.
 This allows time for site surveys, set design and obtaining required crew.